 You’ll have paid a visit to the Met and the Guggenheim last time, so how about learning a little of the city’s history to give you some context.
 Located beyond the Upper East Side facing the north-east corner of Central Park, it’s the perfect place to learn more about the story that whizzed past you as you ascended the elevator to the top of the Freedom Tower.

 This tiny museum is tucked away around the corner from Battery Park, but is well worth the detour.
 It has a mixture of permanent and rotating exhibits, explaining the development of the skyscraper and its contribution to the city’s iconic skyline.
-If you’re in the city between now and next April, check out the Ten & Taller installation, fleshing out the stories of New York’s 250 buildings that stand ten storeys tall or more.
+If you’re in the city between now and January, check out the Skyline installation.

 Once known as Nut Island, this tiny haven from the noise of Manhattan was renamed Governors Island by the British in 1699 who occupied it until the time of the American Revolution.
 Later a military base for the US Army and home to the Coastguard, it’s now open during the summer months as a city playground.
 Once you’ve admired the view of southern Manhattan, rent a bicycle, enjoy a lazy picnic or try out Slide Hill, one of the island’s newest attractions.

 Watch a game